Fuma419/lucem-wallet/README.md

 cardano.onAccountChange((addresses : [BaseAddress]) => void)
 ```

-**Note** To follow the standards of multiple addresses the callback will return an array, although Nami will just return an array with a single address, which is the same as the one in `cardano.getUsedAddresses()`.
+**Note** To follow the standards of multiple addresses the callback will return an array, although Lucem will just return an array with a single address, which is the same as the one in `cardano.getUsedAddresses()`.

 ##### cardano.onNetworkChange(network)